-We are an "emerging growth company" as defined in Section 2(a) of the Securities Act of 1933, as amended, or the Securities Act, as modified by the Jumpstart Our Business Startups Act of 2012, and a smaller reporting company, as defined in the rules promulgated under the Securities Act, and as such have elected to comply with certain reduced public company reporting requirements for this prospectus and our other filings with the Securities and Exchange Commission.
-See "Prospectus Summary-Implications of Being an Emerging Growth Company and a Smaller Reporting Company."
+We are an "emerging growth company" as defined in Section 2(a) of the Securities Act of 1933, as amended, as modified by the Jumpstart Our Business Startups Act of 2012, and as such have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.
+See "Prospectus Summary - Implications of Being an Emerging Growth Company."